rydland/autolif/README.md

 # AutoLiF v1.0
-Automated macros for LiF, created by @rydland
+Automated macros for LiF, created by @ rydland
 1. Optimised for characters with 10 agility & no "Barefoot" debuff.
 If you've got more than 10 agility on your PvE characters, you should reconsider using macros that require movement.
 2. Optimised for clients running at 60 FPS.
 3. We are using VoiceAttack to avoid being flagged by process sniffers and anti-cheats.